-If the defendant fails to appear on his or her court date, the judge issues a bench warrant authorizing his or her re-arrest.
-Because bail bondsmen stand to lose a substantial amount of money if the defendant fails to appear in court, they normally employ people who are authorized to track down and arrest the defendant.
+If the defendant fails to appear on a court date or otherwise violates the terms of release, the judge can issue a bench warrant authorizing his or her re-arrest.
+Because bail bondsmen stand to lose a substantial amount of money if the defendant fails to appear in court, they normally employ people called “skip tracers,” who are authorized to track down and arrest the defendant.